 Question 7: What is the scalability of our solution?
 Can it relate artifacts of complex systems?

 These questions are devised based on our need for modeling traceability in heterogeneous systems in order to achieve system verification and validation.
 Based on the research questions, we first identified key terms: traceability, modeling, heterogeneous.
-Since we are interested in different fields, we also added Model Driven Engineering, Requirement Engineering, and Systems Engineering.
+Since we are interested in different fields, we also added Model Driven Engineering, Requirements Engineering, and Systems Engineering.
 We, therefore, specified the following search string in order to extract the related publications: